-With these introductory words the author Dr. Dieter Duhm, sociologist und psychoanalyst, starts his book „The Sacred Matrix”.
-What follows thereafter are 12 chapters of clear text about the question what there is to do to stop global violence and to start a globalisation of peace.
-As to come to a well-based answer many sources of human knowledge are included, modern insights from science, politics and history, from chaos research, holography and ecology, spirituality and healing.
+With these introductory words, sociologist and psychoanalyst Dr. Dieter Duhm begins his book The Sacred Matrix.
+What follows are twelve clear chapters answering the question, “what can be done to stop global violence and start the globalization of peace?”
+In order to come to a comprehensive solution, many areas of human knowledge are included: insight from modern science, politics and history, from chaos theory, holography, ecology, as well as spirituality and spiritual healing.
 The result is a revelation.
-Here writes a human being who is, to say it with the words of the philosopher Karl Jaspers, „originally shaken”.
-He doesn’t spent much time with the analysis of the current state:
+This writing comes from a human being who is, in the words of the philosopher Karl Jasper, “originally shaken.”
+He spends little time analyzing the current situation.
+He writes:

-Who or what will decide about whether the earth will end in a planetary Holocaust or whether we will be able to effect a turn towards the better? „The Archimedean Point”, is the title of one chapter and at the same time the essence of this book, „is love.”
-A humane world can only emerge from an opened heart.
-But how can love be connected with the political power of realisation?
-How can the relation of the forces of violence and peace be changed in a way that the set target of a violent-free earth appears reachable?
-In precise thinking steps the mental yarns of the book are picked up and composed to the “Political Theory”.
-A path how the seemingly impossible could become possible becomes visible.
+Who or what will decide whether the Earth will end in a planetary Holocaust or whether we will be able to change for the better?
+The answer is the essence of this book – what is described by one chapter title as “The Archimedean Fulcrum” – and that is love.
+A humane world can only emerge from an open heart.
+But how can love be merged with the political power of realization?
+How can the relation between the forces of violence and peace be changed so that an Earth free of violence becomes a real possibility?
+In precise mental steps, the ideas in the book are woven together into the “Political Theory,” a path by which the seemingly impossible becomes both possible and clearly visible.

 These are high-tech solutions for peace.
 The great dream of global peace is even now within our reach…